Please note that this page is automatically translated.

 Small

-• We will continue to work to reduce energy procurement costs by considering procuring electricity from multiple electricity sellers in each region and expanding in-house power generation through the installation of solar panels in stores, etc. (See Initiative ①).
+• We will continue to work to reduce energy procurement costs by considering procuring electricity from multiple electricity sellers in each region and expanding in-house power generation by installing solar panels in stores (see Initiative ①).

 Small